chreke/johnytex.github.io/_posts/2015-11-20-how-to-write-a-twitter-bot-part-1.md

 {% endhighlight %}

-If everything worked as expected the program should now print an URL.
+If everything worked as expected the program should now print an **authorization URL**, which we'll use shortly.

 Who Are You?
 ------------

-Twitter uses OAuth for authentication, which allows an app to act on a user's behalf without having to share her password.
-Instead of the user's password, we'll be given an *authentication token* that we can use to log in to the Twitter API.
+Twitter apps use [OAuth][oauth] for authentication, which allows an app to act on a user's behalf without the user having to share her password.
+Instead, the app uses an **access token** to authenticate with the API.

-However, before we get the token the user must grant us permission to use her account, which is what the authorization URL is used for.
+Before we can get the token we must get permission from the user, which is what the authorization URL is for.
+Open the authorization URL you got in the previous stepg and grant the app access to your account.

-After the user has approved our app she'll get a *verification code* which we can exchange for an OAuth token.
+After granting the app access, you'll be given a **verification code**, which we can trade for an OAuth token.
+Copy the verification code, then go back to the Python shell and enter the following

-The following lines will ask for the user's verification code and fetch an OAuth token from the Twitter API:
+commands:

 {% highlight python %}
+# Substitute this with your verification code:
-verification_code = raw_input('Enter verification code: ')
+VERIFICATION_CODE = 'Your verification code'
-oauth_key, oauth_secret = auth.get_access_token(verification_code)
+oauth_key, oauth_secret = auth.get_access_token(VERIFICATION_CODE)
-{% endhighlight %}

-The OAuth token consists of a key and a secret, both of which are valid forever, as the user doesn't revoke our access.
-That means if we save the token the user won't have to log in every time she wants to use the app.

-However, let's settle for printing the token for now:

-{% highlight python %}
 print(oauth_key)
 print(oauth_secret)
 {% endhighlight %}

-Run the script again.
-When it prints the authorization URL, open the it in a web browser.
-You'll be asked to grant the app some permissions.
-After you've done that, you'll get the verification code which you can enter into the app.

-If everything worked as expected the app should now spit out the values for `OAUTH_KEY` and `OAUTH_SECRET`.
-Make sure to write them down - you'll need them later!
+The OAuth token consists of a key and a secret, both of which are valid forever or until you revoke the app's access.
+In the next step, we'll use the key and secret to authenticate with the API, so write them down.

 Time to Post
 ------------

 Now we have everything we need to start posting!
-Create a new Python and enter the following lines:
+Create a new Python script with the following lines:

 {% highlight python %}
 import tweepy